2.1 Government departments

 - Te Māngai Pāho makes funding available to providers for the production of Māori language television programmes, especially on the two-channel Māori Television Service, Māori language music CD’s and to the Māori radio stations around the country.

 - TVNZ is New Zealand's biggest free-to-air broadcaster and is also the nation's public television broadcaster.
-It operates four channels, TVONE, TV2, TVONE plus 1 and TV2 plus 1.
+It operates five channels, TVONE, TV2, TVONE plus 1, TV2 plus 1 and Duke.
 The former State Owned Enterprise became a Crown entity company under the Television New Zealand Act 2003 and the Crown Entities Act 2004.
 The TVNZ Act split TVNZ into two entities one with responsibility for providing television programmes reflecting and fostering New Zealand’s identity and culture and the other with responsibility for transmission.
 Under the Act its role is to reflect and explore what it means to be a New Zealander.

 The Māori Television Service was founded under the Māori Television Service Act 2003 (Te Aratuku Whakaata Irirangi Māori).
 Passed in May 2003, the Act established the Service as a statutory corporation.
 The aim of Māori Television is to provide independent, secure and successful Māori TV channels making and broadcasting programmes that make a significant contribution to the revitalisation of tikanga (customs) and reo Māori (Māori language).
 Under its Act the channel is required to: